xzos/pyzos/README.rst

 The philosophy behind PyZOS is to make ZOS-API easier to use with Python by:

+1. provide functions to interact with a live OpticStuido UI
-1. providing better introspection
+2. providing better introspection
-2. reduce complexity by
+3. reduce complexity by
   * providing a set of helper methods that encapsulate common tasks
   * allowing helper methods to be easily added to ZOS objects for custom tasks
   * taking care of type casting of ZOS objects
-3. do all the above without limiting or obscuring the ZOS-API in any way.
+4. do all the above without limiting or obscuring the ZOS-API in any way.

 These enhancements to ZOS-API using PyZOS library are documented in this (work in progress) `Jupyter notebook <http://nbviewer.jupyter.org/github/pyzos/pyzos/blob/master/Examples/jupyter_notebooks/00_Enhancing_the_ZOS_API_Interface.ipynb>`__.